kodebot/content.kodebot.github.io/content/tutorials/solid-principle/1-introduction/_index.md

 In this chapter, we will look at what is SOLID.

-what is solid? it is acronym
+what is solid? it is mnemonic acronym

+makes design easy to understand, makes it flexible and maintainable

+the principles are first introduced by Robert C. Martin but the acronym was first introduced by Michael Feathers

 who conined the term first and who made it popular on what book